2019 AFC Asian Cup Group E: North Korea vs Qatar

 Qatar were in front in the ninth minute when Akram Afif glided past Sim Hyon-jin before delivering a low cross to Almoez Ali, who struck past Ri Myong-guk.
 Qatar doubled their lead two minutes later, when Abdelkarim Hassan’s ball found Hassan Al-Haydos, whose low centre was struck in the goal from close range by Ali.
 Ri Un-chol tried from outside the area, but his drive narrowly failed to find the top corner.
 With just two minutes remaining in the first half, Afif lifted the ball high over the advancing Myong-guk and Boualem Khoukhi headed in from close range.
 Ali completed his hat-trick 10 minutes into the second half with a finish from Afif’s through ball.
 Five minutes later, Afif led a counter-attack before rolling the ball through to Ali, who smashed his shot across Myong-guk and inside the far post.
 Ali turned provider in the 68th minute when his pass allowed Hassan to storm through the North Korean defence and slot home Qatar’s sixth.
 The East Asian side’s misery was compounded in the last minute when Jong Il-gwan was shown a second yellow card.

 It was North Korea’s heaviest ever defeat at the Asian Cup, surpassing their previous 0–4 defeat to Saudi Arabia in their opening 2019 Asian Cup match.
 Qatar’s win enabled them to progress to the knockout stages for the first time since the 2011 edition that they hosted.
-Controversy rose around the empty stadium as very few fans were allowed to enter.
+Controversy rose around the almost empty stadium as very few fans were allowed to enter.